mazrean/formstream/README.md

 ## How it works

-multipart is data in the following format.
+FormStream offers an improved approach to processing multipart data, a format commonly utilized in web form submissions and file uploads.

+### Understanding Multipart Data
+Multipart data is organized with distinct boundaries separating each segment.
+Consider the following example:

 ```text
 --boundary
 Content-Disposition: form-data; name="description"